4rterius/cgtfs/README.md

 | Entity (instance) | Record | A complete data structure containing information about a concrete GTFS entity (e.g. information about one route).
 The library uses the term *entity* to avoid ambiguity with database operations. _Note: however, *entity* is a more abstract term, thus a struct holding one entity's data is, in essense, an entity instance.
 This documentation may refer to structs simply as **entities** for shortness_. |
 | File | *not defined* | A `*.txt` file, a part of the feed, holding information about all the feed's *entities* of a single type. |
 | Database | n/a | A single *SQLite* database file, created using the supplied SQL schema (preferably, the creation of the database is left to the library, see the database section). |

+### API overview

+This library tries to provide a semantic and readable interface.
+Before release 1.0.0, the library's API is a subject to change without backwards-compatibility concerns.

 #### Principles